ClementNerma/Rave/docs/specs.md

 Note that, wherever something asks for a value, it also accepts expressions, as they always produce a value.
 So, it also accepts an entity, as entities can also be considered as expressions.

-When an expression is only made of raw values and operators, it produces a raw values.
+When an expression is only made of plain values and operators, it produces a plain values.
 When there is at least one unpredictable value, it produces an unpredictable value.

 They are two types of operators: _value operators_, which produce a value from one or several ones, and _affectation operators_, which work from an entity and a value to change the entity's value.